Enrise/vhosting-formula/README.rst

         edition: vanilla

 .. note::
-    If ``zendserver`` is being configured as edition this formula should be available and configured as well.
+    If ``zendserver`` is being configured as edition this formula should be available on your Salt fileserver and configured as well.
     This does duplicate the webserver part since this particular formula only reads its own information.
     If the formula is not available it cannot install ZendServer (and components) and if the Pillar data is missing it will install it with default values which may differ from your requirements.